 Fracture of the fifth metacarpal neck with volar displacement of the metacarpal head.
 The name is boxer fracture as these fractures typically occur when punching.

-Flexion deformity of the distal interphalangeal joint caused by separation of the extensor tendon from the distal phalanx.
+Mallet finger is the flexion deformity of the distal interphalangeal joint caused by separation of the extensor tendon from the distal phalanx.
 The deformity may be secondary to direct injury of the extensor tendon or an avulsion fracture from the dorsum of the distal phalanx, where the tendon inserts.

 Eponymous Fractures in lower extremity